Popular Celebrities Who Served in the US Military

 2. Adam Driver

-Next: This music icon was in Germany during his duty.
+Next: This music icon was sent to Germany to fulfill military duties.

 Before he became a music icon, Elvis Presley served in the military and was a member of two battalions.
 He served in Germany from 1958 to 1960 before leaving active duty and getting discharged.